AlmogAmiga/Cache-Simulator/README.md

 Installation:
 Download all the files that are located in the directory Cache Simulator.
-If you don't run the project through Visual Studio you won't need the .sln file just the headrs and source files.
+If you don't run the project through Visual Studio you won't need the .sln file just the headers and source files.

 Run:
 After you've built the project successfully you need to specify: index, block offset, size of cache and most importantly the txt file from which you want to read the addresses.